Labour Day 2023 Information Page

 We never have these details confirmed until far closer to date.
 If you have any questions or concerns about line up, please contact Anthony Marco ([email protected]).
 You'll notice that K-12 education locals have tentatively been placed in Section One as all of the K-12 collective agreements expire on August 31st.
 If you are a K-12 education worker local and you would rather march further back in the parade with other locals from your union, that's entirely your prerogative.

 Parking for the Parade and Picnic

 We are planning free parking for the parade and picnic at two sites.

 If you're planning on staying for the picnic and can find a spot down in the main Bayfront Park parking lot before the streets are closed off, that would be your best option.

 [NOTE: We will try, but cannot guarantee, to have a cart to transport people up the hill from the lower Bayfront Parking.
 If you do not see us confirm such transportation in advance, please organize your drop off routine to include accommodation for people who have issues tackling the slope back up from the parking area.]

-If you're only going to be attending for the parade and then departing, your best bet would be to take advantage of an agreement we've reached with Metrolinx to have all of their West Harbour Go Station parking open and free that day.
+If you're only going to be attending for the parade and then departing, we are pursuing another agreement we've reached with Metrolinx (in the past) to have all of their West Harbour GO Station parking open and free that day.
 If you enter the GO parking on James St. North (right across from the west side of LIUNA Station - pictured below) you can follow a parking lot that will take you parallel to the parade line up all the way down to Section Four (Hess Street).
 At most of the parade route, you can walk directly from the parking lot onto Stuart Street.
 If you are near the front of the parade, you may have to use the stairs or elevator in one of the main GO station towers to get up to street level.